spookylukey/django-views-the-right-way/docs/_sources/dependency-injection.rst.txt

 There are some important things to note about this:

-* We defined our wrapper function inside the body of the main view.
+* We defined our wrapper function ``special_product_search_wrapper`` inside the body of the main view.
 This is important for the functionality that follows.

 * We made its signature match the one expected by ``display_product_list``.